 You can be the most organized writer in the world, but if you aren’t prepared to make a few sacrifices for your writing, then you’re less likely to achieve your writing goals.
-Here, Laura Cross – author of The Complete Guide to Hiring a Literary Agent: Everything You Need to Know to become Successfully Published – describes in detail how to create a writing plan.
-And it’s up to you, fellow scribes, to follow through…
+That’s why it’s so important to develop a plan for your writing.
+Here, Laura Cross offers motivation for struggling writers and describes in detail how to create a writing plan.

 4 Steps to Developing a Long-Term Writing Plan

 Writing down your goals and creating a plan (tasks you can accomplish on a daily, weekly, and monthly basis) will keep you focused, allow you to see results, and provide a solid strategy for achieving your writing goals.

 Your goal should be specific, measurable, and have a deadline – such as “I will complete my nonfiction manuscript by the end of October.”